- Error 0x8000ffff appears mostly when you try to do a standard update or update some Windows features or apps in the Store.

 - Now you can try and update the system/app.

-- Go to C:\$WINDOWS.~BT\Sources\Panther\ directory.
-This directory is hidden by default, so you need to reveal hidden files and folders in order to access it.
-Alternatively, you can just paste its location in the address bar to access it instantly.
+- Reveal hidden files and folders and go to the following directory.
+Alternatively, you can just paste its location in the address bar:

 - Now locate the file that looks like this <array_of_symbols>_APPRAISER_HumanReadable.xml.
 Open this file in Notepad.